No Match Found

 Your expert for questions

-Senior Manager, Real Estate at PwC Germany
+Partner, Real Estate at PwC Germany

 Sustainable strategies and solutions are all the rage.
 This trend is also evident within the real estate industry as this sector is one of the major CO2 emitters.
 Accordingly, the public, investors and policymakers are calling for changes in real estate companies' business models.
 The debate surrounding compulsory purchase orders in Berlin, rent holidays during the COVID-19 pandemic, climate change and sustainable construction offer proof: the broadest range of stakeholders – investors, employees, tenants, the public and policymakers – are leaving their mark on how business is done in the sector.

 This trend poses significant challenges for the industry.
 The greatest hurdle lies in implementing regulatory requirements at the EU and national levels.
 But the real estate industry also faces the challenge of data management for increased transparency as far as sustainability is concerned, as well as the task of integrating sustainability into the other corporate activities.

 “The Fridays for Future movement and the new regulatory conditions set out in the EU's sustainable finance action plan have enlivened the discussion surrounding the topic of sustainability.
 But is sustainability taking root in corporate portfolios – or only in people's minds?”